nikhil-pitta/SenseGen/README.md

 - import_path = the path to the .meta file in order to first load the model
 - ckpt_path = the path to the actual model

-These variables will have a number in them, for example: `./models/mdnmodel.ckpt-1.meta`
+These variables will have a number in them, for example: `./models/mdnmodel.ckpt-1.meta` <br /><br />
 Replace the numbers in both import_path and ckpt_path with the highest number (should be the same number) in `/models` to use the most recent save

 After the model is loaded, an example of real data vs the GAN generated data is displayed on screen with matplotlib